 Guide to achieve best audio quality, performance and functionality for Realtek onboard audio cards.

-Exact placement and availability of the settings could vary depending on Windows version and Realtek HD Audio Manager version and vendor customization.
+Exact placement and availability of the settings could vary depending on Windows version, Realtek HD Audio Manager version and motherboard vendor customization.

-In sound card application settings (Realtek HD Audio Manager):
+In sound card application settings (Realtek HD Audio Manager, Realtek Audio Console):

 Speakers and headphones settings:

-- Set playback Default Format to 24Bits, 44100 Hz this is generally good for most media (games, movies, music), while video DVDs use 48 kHz.
-Increasing Sample Rate without having a source that’s sampled at a higher rate won’t improve sound quality, in fact it will degrade it.
+- Set playback Default Format to 24Bits, 48000 Hz this is generally good for most media (games, movies, music) which is sampled at 44.1 kHz, while video DVDs use 48 kHz.
+Increasing Sample Rate without having a source that’s sampled at a higher rate won’t improve sound quality, in fact, it might degrade it.
 Having the bit-depth set to 24 bit will slightly improve audio quality.
 You can find detailed information on audio bit-depth here.